GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You produce a floating amorphous blue-violet flame within range that exists by feeding on the ambient thermal energy.
 It provides fair light for a number of yards up to the spell's tier, and dim light for an equal number of yards beyond that.
 You may psychically move this flame during each movement phase up to a number of yards equal to the spell's tier.
 You may also use your reaction to move the spell a number of yards equal to the tier + your [Magic] bonus.
 The flame must remain in range of you or cease to exist.

 The flame is not automatically snuffed out by water or other liquids so long as it does not spend two consecutive rounds engulfed by it.
-It will flicker (causing it to only produce dim light for the entirety of its range).
+It will flicker (causing it to only produce dim light for the entirety of its range) during this time.
 It cannot move while engulfed by the liquid.

-If the flame is directed into an object or creature, it inflicts a cold attack which treats a critical hit like a fire attack, and is snuffed out.
+If the flame is directed into an object or creature, it inflicts a cold attack which treats a critical hit like a fire attack’s, and is snuffed out.

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.